 You may think you can count on rental income to finance your bank loan, but you never know.
 If you are not using your CPF to pay for your HDB flat, you can now use that to help finance your private property

-For PRs: A flat NO
+For PRs: No

 You need to dispose of your HDB flat within six months of buying a completed or off-plan private residential property in Singapore.

-For Singapore citizens: Well…
+For Singapore citizens: Theoretically no.

 You’re supposed to stay in your HDB flat unless you apply for and receive permission from HDB to sublet your entire flat.
 You have to meet the five-year MOP first.
 (Then again, if you didn’t, you wouldn’t have been able to buy your second property!)

 Tenants must rent your flat or bedroom(s) for at least six months.
 There is a small administration charge of $20 for the application.
 Pay it and stump up the rental income when you report your annual income tax.